 No matter what business you’re in, what your brand looks like, or what service you provide privacy is essential.

-The terms and conditions help your customer to know what they can expect from you and helps to clear up any grey areas before they occur.
+The terms and conditions help your customer to know what they can expect from you and help to clear up any grey areas before they occur.
 If it’s spelled out, there can be no misunderstandings.

 Having these 2 documents on your site also builds trust with all the bots crawling your site.
-Which means search engines will take your site more seriously and increase your search engine rank.
+This means search engines will take your site more seriously and increase your search engine rank.
 When people share links to your site on social media, that platform’s bots will see those documents in the footer and label your site as a trusted site, worthy of sharing.